 ‘Sorry’ is the theme of the newly announced BMA writing competition.

-The competition, which has been running for more than 20 years, invites doctors to write up to 700 words on a theme.
+The competition, which has been running for more than 20 years, invites BMA members to write up to 700 words on a theme.

 Previous entrants and winners have found it cathartic, and one which encouraged them to write more fully about their experiences.